evarga/mpi-primer/README.md

 Notice that the time it takes to run the program decreases as the number of processes increases.
 This is because the work is being distributed among the processes, and they are working in parallel.
-Nevertheless, the speedup is not linear due to the overhead of communication between the processes, sequential stage of processing received parts by the master process, and imperfect load balancing.
+Nevertheless, the speedup is not linear when the number of processes is > 2 due to the overhead of communication between the processes, sequential stage of processing received parts by the master process, and imperfect load balancing.

 The following two images show how work is distributed among the processes (each assignment is colored differently).
 The first image shows the work being distributed among two processes, and the second image shows the work being distributed among six processes.
 The source code of the program is available in the `mpi-mandelbrot.py` file.
 It contains detailed explanations of how the program works and why there is a greater imbalance with 6 processes.